What we do

 Resources

-Get to know Carl T. Wittwer
+Get to know Carl T. Wittwer, MD, PhD

-Carl has published more than 200 research articles and book chapters focusing on technique and instrument development in molecular diagnostics.
-In the early 1990s he developed rapid-cycle PCR for DNA amplification in 10-15 min.
+Dr. Carl Wittwer is Professor Emeritus of Pathology at the University of Utah.
+He received a Ph.D. from Utah State University, and an M.D. from the University of Michigan.
+Carl has published extensively on technique and instrument development in molecular diagnostics.
+In the early 1990s he developed rapid-cycle PCR allowing DNA amplification in 10-15 min.
 In the mid-1990s, he adapted flow cytometry optics to thermal cycling for real-time monitoring of PCR.
 He introduced SYBR Green I, adjacent hybridization probes, melting analysis, and high-resolution melting (HRM) to real-time PCR, techniques that are widely used today.
 He has been on the Clinical Chemistry Board of Editors since 2000 and an Associate Editor since 2002.
+He served as Chairman of the Board for BioFire from 2012 until its acquisition by BioMerieux in 2014.
+He is the primary inventor of the LightCycler system, with over 10,000 units placed worldwide by Roche.

-Interviews
+Interviews & Editorials

 Quotes